MartycFly321/-testimony-journal/README.md

 ---

-🇳🇱 Built in the Netherlands, with ❤️ and prayer Created by a Christian developer from the Netherlands, Testimony is designed to help believers around the world reflect more deeply and walk more closely with God.
+🇳🇱 Built in the Netherlands and Guatemala, with ❤️ and prayer Created by a Christian developer and designer from the Netherlands and Guatemala, Testimony is designed to help believers around the world reflect more deeply and walk more closely with God.

 ---